nicholasamorim/brainer/README.md

 2. A compiler dockerfile that uses the barebone dockerfile install development libraries, gets the requirements.txt and compiles it in Python's Wheels and sets them aside in a Volume.

 3. The actual application docker, which simply installs virtualenv and installs every dependency from the Wheels volume I previously built (ensuring exactly each copy of the Docker has *exactly* the same library) and runs the application.
+This way the application docker doesn't have unneeded packages like build-essentials or python-dev or anything else but the needed to actually run the application.

 Finally, this is by no means, a robust implementation.
 There are no retries on failed writes and the test suite is quite basic, for example.